-The Education for Homeless Children and Youth program (per the federal McKinney-Vento Act) continues to grow.
+The Education for Homeless Children and Youth program (per the federal McKinneyVento Act) continues to grow.
 Demand upon OSPI as well as the demand upon our local school districts continues to grow.
 During the 2020-21 school year, Washington State identified roughly 33,000 homeless youngsters enrolled in schools across the state, which was the first significant decrease in homeless student numbers since the annual homeless student count has been required by US Department of Education (2003.)
 Due to the challenges created by school closures due to COVID, the 2020-21 data collection results were an important reflection of the changes in homeless student identification efforts across the state when schools were closed and students were learning remotely.
-We anticipate the 2021-22 data will reflect an increase in identification with the return of in-person learning.
-Homeless student data pulled from the OSPI CEDARS system will be released to US Department of Education in late fall/early winter, 2022.
+We anticipate the 2022-23 data will reflect a significant increase in identification with the return of in-person learning.
+Homeless student data pulled from the OSPI CEDARS system will be released to US Department of Education in late fall/early winter, 2023.
 The infusion of federal American Rescue Plan - Homeless Children and Youth funds (ARP-HCY) has allowed OSPI to provide resources to numerous district that have not been funded with EHCY grants in the past.
 OSPI received over \$12M in ARP-HCY funds which will support district efforts through September 2024.
 With these funds, additional federal reporting, district technical assistance and grant management responsibilities have been added to the duties of our staff.
-Ongoing efforts to comply with existing, as well as new, program requirements per reauthorized federal legislation or new state legislation, continue to far exceed the capacity of existing program staff at OSPI
+Ongoing efforts to comply with program requirements per reauthorized federal legislation (or new state legislation) continue to challenge the capacity of existing program staff at OSPI.